-Relationship chemistry can be a tough concept to define.
+Mutual chemistry signs between two people can be a tough concept to define.
 Is it the elusive, indefinable ‘spark’ you feel when you instantly ‘click’ with someone?
 Is it the sizzle of physical attraction or a really, really great conversation where you feel you’re both on the same page about everything?
-Is chemistry a major building block of a relationship, or can we do without it?
+Is relationship chemistry a major building block, or can we do without it?

-While we fully support a strong physical pull and acting on it for your pleasure, relationship chemistry can and does go beyond that instant spark.
-We asked psychologist Nandita Rambhia (MSc, Psychology), who specializes in CBT, REBT and couple’s counseling, for some insights on relationship chemistry, its types, and signs that you do indeed have it with your partner.
+While we fully support a strong physical pull and acting on it for your pleasure, good chemistry can and does go beyond that instant spark of the honeymoon phase with the matching energy in relationships.
+We asked psychologist Nandita Rambhia (MSc, Psychology), who specializes in CBT, REBT, and couple’s counseling, for some insights on relationship chemistry, its types, and signs that you do indeed have it with your partner.

 What Is Relationship Compatibility?

-“Relationship chemistry is about having a great emotional connect with a partner,” Nandita says.
-“Many people confuse it with a physical connection, but the emotional bond, too, needs to be really high.
+“Relationship chemistry is about having a great emotional connect with another person,” Nandita says, “Many people confuse it with a physical connection, but the emotional intensity, too, needs to be really high.
 In fact, this connection can be termed passion or love.
-In the initial stages of a relationship, people might say you are infatuated with your partner when this chemistry is at its all-time high,” she adds.
+In the initial stages of a relationship, people might say you are infatuated with your partner when this chemistry is at its all-time high.”

 The difference between chemistry and compatibility, Nandita says, is that in compatibility, we tend to look at a person’s core relationship values and the possibility of their longer-lasting presence in our lives.
 “Chemistry is more about how we feel about them on an everyday basis, the warmth, the positivity, the desire to be with each other all the time, and the need to make them happy,” she says.

-So, where does relationship chemistry fall in the compatibility vs chemistry debate?
-And what is more important in a relationship – chemistry or relationship compatibility?
+So, when it comes to compatibility vs chemistry, what is more important in a relationship?
 Well, ideally, a good relationship would have both.
 It’s easy to write off chemistry as a short-term need, and something that fizzles out more easily than compatibility.
-However, chemistry might start off as the spark that then gives way to a companionable, compatible relationship, lending that extra edge of warmth and desire to the steady flame of compatibility.
+Even though chemistry might start off as something as surface-level as a spark caused due to eye contact, it eventually gives way to a companionable, compatible relationship, lending that extra edge of warmth and desire to the steady flame of compatibility with more time spent.

 How Important Is Chemistry In A Relationship?

+This is a burning question: how important is chemistry between 2 people?
 Nandita says, “Chemistry is very important in a relationship.
 That said, you can certainly have a secure, steady relationship with little or no chemistry.
 However, in my book, that is where boredom could creep in.
 You know you have something that can and will probably last, and that’s fine.
-But when chemistry is high, there is energy and passion between a couple, giving it that extra kick, making it more fun and loving.”
+But when the chemistry is high, there is energy and passion between a couple, giving it that extra kick, making it more fun and loving.”

 Related Reading: 5 Tips To Bring The Spark Back In Long-Term Relationships